minyoungg/wmigftl/README.md

 # What makes ImageNet good for Transfer Learning?
-This is a script to download trained models for our paper 'What makes ImageNet good for Transfer Learning?'
+This code provides a script to download our trained models for our paper 'What makes ImageNet good for Transfer Learning?'
 You can find our paper at https://arxiv.org/abs/1608.08614 or visit our [project page](https://www.minyounghuh.com/paper/analysis)

 # Requirements